 Talking about standalone siphon brewers, they can be further of two types.
 One is conventional, having two chambers on top of each other and you have to manually put out the flame when you think that the brewing is done.
 The other one is called blanching siphon coffee maker, in this type the two chambers are placed next to each other and there is spring mechanism which automatically puts out the flame of the burner when the water chamber is empty and immersion is done on the other chamber.

 Now let’s dig deep and get to know how a vacuum coffee maker actually works.

-Most siphon coffee makers you come across will have two chambers (mostly glass), one of these initially needs to be filled with water and the other one has coffee grounds.
+Most siphon coffee makers you come across will have two chambers (mostly glass), initially, one of these needs to be filled with water and the other one has coffee grounds.
 Between these two chambers lies a filter as is present in any type of brewing method.
-This filter can be paper, cloth or steel.
+This filter can be of paper, cloth, or steel.
 These two chambers are locked in such a way that the vacuum which is supposed to be created is not disturbed, most modern vacuum coffee brewers come with a magnetic lock.

 OK, above mentioned were the things involved in the making of a siphon coffee maker.
 Now here is how it works, heat is provided to the water in the lower chamber and as the time goes on, all the water is pushed to the upper chamber leaving a vacuum (siphon) in the lower chamber.
 Simultaneously in the upper chamber, heated water and coffee grounds are immersed.
 As soon as the heat is stopped from the bottom, the vacuum created in the lower chamber pulls back all the coffee, leaving the coffee grounds in the upper chamber because of the filter.
 That’s it, the solution which lies in the lower chamber now is the coffee made using a siphon coffee maker which is one of the best methods for a rich coffee.